 How do I sort the findings?

-You can sort by all columns except the Asset column, and you sort by clicking the arrow that appears if you hover over the column name.
+You can sort by all columns except the Asset column, and sort by clicking the arrow that appears if you hover over the column name.

 Can I select all of the vulnerabilities at once?